Part of our Build your own financial plan series

 This document allows you to clearly state your desires for distribution of your property and care for minor children.
 When you create a will, you’ll name beneficiaries, an executor, and guardian(s) for your children.

 A trust is an arrangement that provides control over your property, both while you’re living and after you die.
 There are many different types of trusts, but the most commonly used trust in basic estate planning is the Revocable Living Trust.
 The trust names a trustee, who will be responsible for following your wishes for the property in the trust.
 It also outlines who receives the property and when.
 You can decide to move your property into the trust either while you’re alive, or when you die, through your will.

 3. Financial power of attorney

 This document, which is only effective while you’re alive, is a way to grant someone permission to make financial decisions and manage your legal and financial matters for you if you’re unable to do so yourself.
 This should be someone you fully trust to manage your money.

 4. Health care power of attorney

-With this designation, you choose someone who will make health care decisions for you if you’re unable to do so.
+With this designation, you choose someone to make health care decisions for you if you’re unable to do so.
 This person may be called upon to make difficult decisions about medical treatment, so it’s vital that they have a clear understanding of your values and wishes.

 5. Living will

-Also called an Advance Directive, a living will is a guide for your doctors and caregivers to your exact wishes for your end-of-life medical care.
+Also called an Advance Directive, a living will is a guide for your doctors and caregivers so they know your exact wishes for your end-of-life medical care.

 Tip: Make sure your beneficiary designations are properly updated for payable on death (POD) and transfer on death (TOD) accounts.
 Also, property owned jointly with others, such as your house, must be properly titled.
 These pass outside your will and bypass the probate process.